Beiyang Army: Yuan Shikai's ascendancy (1901–1908)

 In 1904–05 the Beiyang Army was expanded to a size of four divisions.
 The Metropolitan Banners Standing Army was redesignated as the 1st Division, while the Left Division of the Beiyang Standing Army became the 2nd Division.
 Some members of Zhang Zhidong's Self-Strengthening Army became the cadre of the 3rd Division, which was put together from the Tianjin police force founded by Yuan in 1902.
-The original Newly Created Army, which had been Right Division of the Guards Army, became the 4th Division.
+The original New Field Army, which had been Right Division of the Guards Army, became the 4th Division.
 Later on in 1905, two more divisions were added, bringing the total to six.
 The 5th Division was created from elements of the Right Division in Shandong that fought against rebels during Boxer Rebellion, and the 6th Division was made from elements of the Left Division of the Guards Army and the Self-Strengthening Army.
 The designations of some these was changed several times.
 The six divisions together had about 60,000 men.

 In addition, in 1902 several military schools were established in Zhili for the Beiyang Army by Yuan Shikai, including a two-year military academy (the Baoding Military Academy), a staff college, an NCO school, and a few specialized officer courses.
 The Baoding Academy became the largest military training school in China until after the 1920s and produced the majority of officers that served in Chinese armies over the next few decades.
 Yuan Shikai also sent many officer cadets to study in Japan, and while foreign-trained officers were a small fraction of the overall Chinese officer corps, they were a significant portion of Beiyang Army officers.
 The staff or war college was for senior officers and focused on higher level staff work, the necessity of which was made more clear by the massive armies that fought on both sides of the Russo-Japanese War, which required complex logistical management.